MakeCollective/vyom-api-example/README.md

 Note:( To use service_priority (PRIMARY & ALTERNATE) parameters in package detail api).
-1 Get the  package_id from the package search response.
+1. Get the  package_id from the package search response.
-2The service_priority is "PRIMARY" option  the main or default choice for accommodation and rental 3.if the service_priority is "PRIMARY" option is unavailable then The alternate is the secondary option for accommodation and rental .
+2. The service_priority is "PRIMARY" option  the main or default choice for accommodation and rental
+3. if the service_priority is "PRIMARY" option is unavailable then The alternate is the secondary option for accommodation and rental

 In activities consider included:1, included:0 is for suggestion only which can be given to customer as a choice to add in package